Japan Stones Shop

 | Weight | 18.3 lb (8.3 kg) |

-Please check the photos for full details.
+Please review the photos for full details.

 What Is a Kitsune Statue?